Ed Husain: Al-Qaeda

 In a May 2011 op-ed in The Times, Husain warned against al-Qaeda's success as a brand:

 Without doubt, the US was right to remove bin Laden, but it is wrong to think that his death will weaken al-Qaeda.
 Yes, a colossal psychological blow has been dealt, but al-Qaeda is no longer a mere organisation, but a global brand, an idea, a philosophy that now has its first Saudi martyr from the holy lands of Islam.

 However, Husain criticized the September 2011 extrajudicial killing of American citizen Anwar al-Awlaki, explaining that it is "counterproductive to defeating terrorism in the long term because it demolishes the very values that America stands for: the rule of law and trial by jury."
 Furthermore, "An easier, cheaper and more effective way of discrediting al-Awlaki and countering his message would have been to disclose his three arrests for the solicitation of prostitutes ..."

-Syrian Civil War
+Syrian Civil War and Transitional Government

 Husain has warned of the involvement of Al-Qaeda and like minded groups in the Syrian Civil War:

 Whether Assad stays or goes, jihadism now has a strong foothold in Syria.
-The Free Syrian Army may wish to dismiss its al-Qaeda allies as irrelevant in order to reassure the West and continue receiving Western support, but the jihadi websites and footage of al-Qaeda fighting in Damascus and Aleppo tell a different story.
+The Free Syrian Army may wish to dismiss its al-Qaeda allies as irrelevant in order to reassure the West and continue receiving Western support, but the jihadi websites and footage of al-Qaeda fighting in Damascus and Aleppo tell a different story.In a February 2025 open letter to Secretary of State Marco Rubio, Husain argued against rescinding the Caesar Act and providing sanctions relief to Syria, claiming:But while Syria’s new leader may have exchanged his fighting gear for a formal suit and tie, we cannot be so easily fooled.
+His organization is a designated terror group.
+Indeed, Ahmad al-Sharaa may claim to have changed his spots, but first, we need answers to important questions: What role will a literalist interpretation of Sharia law play in Syria?
+Did he support the 9/11 attacks?
+What are his views on Osama bin Laden?
+How many Americans did he or his organization kill in Iraq?
+Does he think Hamas and Islamic Jihad are worthy of Syria’s support?
+And does he recognize the legitimacy of Israel?
+We can accept change in politicians — Egypt’s Anwar Sadat and Russia’s Mikhail Gorbachev demonstrated clear evidence of it.
+Absent answers, we owe no support.